sigsum/sigsum-go/README.md

 by the tools.
 See <https://www.sigsum.org/docs/> for protocol specifications, and documentation of other parts of the Sigsum system.

+See the [RELEASES](./RELEASES.md) file for information about how sigsum-go is released, and the [NEWS](./NEWS) file for a summary of changes between releases.

 ## Development

 You are encouraged to file [issues][] and open merge requests.
 Sign up